razondpro/UserService/Readme.md

 ## Introduction

 UserService is a microservice that handles user-related operations.
 It is built with C# .NET Minimal API, adopting the Clean Architecture and Domain-Driven Design (DDD) patterns to ensure a modular, maintainable, and scalable codebase.
-The service also leverages Kafka for event-driven communication and MongoDB for data storage.
+The service also leverages Kafka for event-driven communication and PSQL for data storage.

 ## Features

 - Create, update, and manage user profiles
 - Event-driven architecture using Kafka for real-time updates
-- MongoDB integration for data storage and retrieval
+- PSQL integration for data storage and retrieval
 - Clean and modular codebase following DDD principles
 - Efficient and lightweight with C# .NET Minimal API